Step-by-Step Process to Secure Your Land in Ghana: Why Survey Comes First

 • Lease agreement or indenture

-• Allocation note
+• Allocation note where applicable

 • Site plan or cadastral plan